 There are two types of seizures:

 - Generalized seizures: Generalized seizures affect the whole brain.
-Characteristics include muscle twitching, shaking of hands and feet, biting of the tongue, and loss of consciousness.
+Characteristics include muscle twitching, shaking hands and feet, biting of the tongue, and losing consciousness.
 It also involves muscle stiffness, loss of muscle control, loss of bladder or bowel control, and performing repetitive movements like eye blinking, lip-smacking, chewing, etc. There are six main types of generalized seizures:

 - Tonic-clonic seizures

 - Myoclonic seizures